...

 Physical activity has benefits including less pain, better sleep, better circulation with adds to cognitive function.
 It’s believed that physical activity is beneficial for many chronic illnesses that may cause pain including cardiovascular disease, Type 2 diabetes, obesity and cancer.

 Pain management can be part of around-the-clock homecare or visit care and can help a client perform activities of daily living.
-Pain management also helps with fall prevention and may soothe behaviors or outbursts of a client receiving dementia care.
+Pain management also helps with fall reduction and may soothe behaviors or outbursts of a client receiving dementia care.

 Any treatment, whether including medications or more homeopathic means, should be discussed with the client’s doctor.
 But someone who is in pain should speak up and get help.